confng/confng-playground/secret-managers/README.md

 # Secret Managers Example

-This example demonstrates how to integrate ConfNG with secret management services like AWS Secrets Manager, Azure Key Vault, or HashiCorp Vault.
+This example demonstrates how to integrate ConfNG with secret management services like cloud provider secret managers or third-party vault solutions.

 ## Features Demonstrated